-A setting may have robust procedures and plans in place for the day to day intimate care needs of a child or young person, but further consideration will need to be taken in good time before a trip or for an "out of school" setting or activity.
-The same principles apply and advice can be requested from the Occupational Therapist who supports the child/young person in school.
-If the situation requires a more detailed involvement, the Occupational Therapy Service for Procurement Team (Education and Settings) can become involved.
-If required, the setting can be visited in advance and consideration as to how equipment can be accommodated made.
-Again, specific training may be required as the environmental aspects may be different.
+A school/setting may have robust procedures and plans in place for the day to day intimate care needs of a child or young person, but further consideration will need to be taken in good time before a trip or for an "out of school" activity.
+Schools/settings need to consider whether the intimate care needs of the child/young person are included in their generic risk assessment.

+Advice can be requested from the Occupational Therapist who supports the child/young person in school if required.